|Academic Information: CEU Classes||Purchase of Textbooks|

 Cal State Fullerton Extended Education does not officially give letter grades for non-credit and CEU classes.
 However, we do understand that some employers require a letter grade for reimbursement.
 To satisfy that requirement, Cal State Fullerton Extended Education will provide you with a letter grade equivalent by mail approximately 4 weeks after the course end date.
 To report a missing letter grade equivalent, please e-mail: firstname.lastname@example.org.

 The unofficial letter grade will be the only written notification you receive.
-Unofficial transcripts are available through the TITAN Online.
+Unofficial transcripts are available through the Student Portal.
 Official transcripts are available through CSUF Admission and Records.
 See "Transcripts" for more information on the process.

 Extension Credit Classes